OpenCubicChunks/CubicChunks/README.md

 git submodule update --init --recursive
 ```

-To get latest version of the submodule:
+To get the latest version of the submodule:
 ```
 git submodule update --recursive --remote
 ```

 ### Compiling the mod
-Note: on windows you need to run these commands without `./`
+Note: on Windows you need to run these commands without `./`

 This command:
 ```
 ./gradlew build
 ```
-Should be enough to build the mod, but if there are any issues, run `./gradlew setupDecompWorkspace` before `./gradlew build`.
+should be enough to build the mod, but if there are any issues, run `./gradlew setupDecompWorkspace` before `./gradlew build`.
 The mod uses information from git repository to generate version number.
 Make sure you have the git repository before compiling.

 ### Setting up development environment
-Note: on windows you need to run these commands without `./`
+Note: on Windows you need to run these commands without `./`

 ![IntelliJ IDEA](intellij-logo.png)